braveg1rl/infer-entity-headers/README.md

 * `url` can be an absolute url or just a relative path.
 Only the path is used.
 * `entity` is optional.
 If it's provided, it must be either a Buffer or a String.
 * `headers` is optional too.
 It signifies the current headers for the entity.
 Headers which are already set will be left alone.
+Since all headers are converted to lowercase, input is not case-sensitive.

 ```javascript
 var inferHeaders = require("infer-entity-headers")